September 4, 2019

-OSHA Electrical Safety Requirements to Pass Inspection
+Understanding OSHA Electrical Safety Requirements

-OSHA Electrical Safety Requirements to Pass Inspection
+Understanding OSHA Electrical Safety Requirements

 Many people who work in maintenance know that the Occupational Safety and Health Administration (OSHA) is a federal agency that operates under the authority of the Department of Labor.
-It functions under a mandate which not only develops regulations set forth by the Occupational Safety and Health Act (OSH Act) but to also enforce them.
+It functions under a mandate which not only develops regulations set forth by the Occupational Safety and Health Act (OSH Act) but also enforces them.

 OSHA electrical safety is just one of the many sections under the Act that requires electricians to meet a number of requirements.
+We will discuss what those requirements are, how the OSHA enforces them, and why they should matter to you.

+Do you have employees who work with electricity?
+Then according to the Act, you have a responsibility to provide safe working conditions.
 There are many fields where workers work directly with electricity, not just electricians.
 Engineers, HVAC Mechanics, and many more.
-These are potentially dangerous jobs which can include, but is not limited to, working on a variety of:
+These are potentially dangerous jobs that can include, but are not limited to, working on a variety of:

 • motorized equipment